-There are two basic types of generators to choose from.
-Belt – Pulley style and roller style.
+There are 3 types of bicycle DC generators to choose from: (1) Belt drive style using a pulley and a belt around a rear bike wheel with the tire removed (2) Rubber roller style that is used on excerise bikes (3) Metal roller style which is driven by the rear wheel of a bicycle.
 They can be ordered from Amazon or directly from us suing PayPal.
 We ship world wide.
 Watch the video below to see how it works.

 Video Demonstration with Electrical Engineer Bradley Whaley